Skip to main content

 Archives Statutory Function

-Under the Local Government Act 2001, Section 80, it is a statutory obligation of local government to provide for the proper management, custody, care and conservation of local records and local archives, and for the public inspection of local archives under a 30 year rule.
-Local archives include local government records that have not been certified as unsuitable for classification as archives, and archives deposited, donated, purchased, loaned and bequested.
+Since 1994, and now under the Local Government Act 2001, Section 80, it has been a statutory obligation of local government to provide for the proper management, custody, care and conservation of local records and local archives, and for the public inspection of local archives under a 30 year rule.
+Local archives include local government records that have not been certified as unsuitable for classification as archives, and archives donated, purchased, loaned and bequested.

 • CCCA is the designated repository for the management, custody, care and preservation of the archives of Cork City Council and Cork County Council and their precursor agencies.